plausible/docs/docs/shopify-integration.md

 Here's how to add Plausible Analytics to your Shopify store and set up the tracking of events such as button clicks, form submissions, order confirmations and revenue attribution.

-## How to add Plausible to your Shopify store

 * Log in to your Shopify account and click on Sales Channels > Online Store > Themes in the left-hand side menu.

 * Click on the hamburger menu icon next to your current theme and choose "Edit code" from the drop-down menu.